harrelfe/blogdown/content/home/teaching.md

 +++

+## Biostatistics in Biomedical Research
+A free web course in introductory and intermediate biostatistics starts in September, 2019.
+This course is offered about three Fridays per month from 10am-11am US Eastern Time.

+## Regression Modeling Strategies
 I teach the BIOS7330 _Regression Modeling Strategies_ course in the Biostatistics Graduate Program at Vanderbilt University in the spring semester.
 The course web page is [here](http://biostat.mc.vanderbilt.edu/CourseBios330).
 I teach a 4-day version of this course each May at Vanderbilt.
 Registration information for the short course may be found [here](http://biostat.mc.vanderbilt.edu/RmS).